 The “Deficit” is actually the total amount of money injected into the economy each year by the government of the day, less the total tax collected, plus the “Debt”.
 It’s not a real thing, like my or your car loan, or mortgage.
 It’s an accounting device.
 At the end of the government’s financial year, it disappears, and is replaced by the next year’s budget, not “carried over”.
 If a government chooses to run a “budget surplus”, this means taking more money out of the economy than it puts in, which will almost always cause a recession or slump.
 Yet, many politicians talk about it as if it’s a beneficial thing, like us paying off a loan.
 It’s actually very destructive.
 (I will talk about this more in the next article, on “austerity policy”.)
 In the words of economist Ellis Winningham, “budget surplus is the act of the UK government reducing the number of British pounds available for people to save and to spend.”

 What about the “Debt”?
 Governments can, and do, “borrow” money, in the form of Government Bonds, also known as “Gilts”.
 Organisations, and in some cases people, “lend” money to the government, in return for a guaranteed repayment, and modest interest.
+For historical reasons, mainly to control interest rates, governments have sold Bonds equal to the amount of new spending which is over and above its receipts.
 But this is nowadays really a case of the government providing a safe place for spare cash to be placed, because, in the words of an Australian blog, “Monetary sovereign governments do not need to borrow, and when you understand the monetary system fully, you understand that they do not borrow in a meaningful way at all (as long as they never borrow foreign currency).You can’t meaningfully borrow the tokens you yourself create.
 You certainly don’t need to do so.”

 So, how much do we need to worry about the National Debt?
 Not much, actually.
 In the words of Richard Murphy of taxresearch.org. “a government that only borrows in its own currency cannot, as a result of this understanding, ever default on its own debt because it can always issue the instruction to its central bank that the payment of that debt be settled.”